Healthy travel means healthy kids

 Get ready, get set for Walk to School!

 This year, VicHealth has funded 71 enthusiastic councils to provide local Walk to School activities in your community.Read More...

 Did you know that you can win prizes just for walking, riding or scooting to and from school?Read More...

 Have a question about Walk to School?
 Before contacting us, have a look at some of our most frequently asked questions and answers.

 Yes!
-Even if your school isn’t registered, you can still participate.
-Make your child’s walking, riding and scooting count by having them register as a student on the Walk to School website – with your permission, of course.
+Even if your school isn’t involved, you can still participate.
 Your child can keep track of how often they walk, ride or scoot to and from school and be part of the state-wide movement.